chrisjbillington/yawl/README.md

 ## GNOME version compatibility

 This extension was developed and tested on GNOME 48 and also seems to work on GNOME 46 in basic testing.
-I've therefore optimistically marked it as supporting GNOME 46, 47, and 48.
+I've also tested it with GNOME 49 alpha.
+I've therefore optimistically marked it as supporting GNOME 46–49.

 ## Features